adamsiwiec1/stacks/README.md

 ## How to Contribute

 ### Adding onto an exisiting stack
-1. Create a Fork
+1. Create a Fork.
 2. Make your changes.
-3. Create a Pull Request.
+3. Create a Pull Request and I'll merge it .

 ### Creating a new stack
 If there's a software or service you see fit for this repository, please feel free to create a new stack for it.
 Don't create stacks that have licensing requirements.